All Episodes

 Donald Trump is with me on this.

-He says he doesn't want to do nation building.
+He says he doesn't want to do nation-building.

-But this is also why I've been very loud and clear on the Secretary of State or under Secretary of State that we can't have someone there who wants to do nation building abroad and regime Change because it's extraordinarily expensive, but it also hasn't been good for national security.
+But this is also why I've been very loud and clear on the Secretary of State or Under Secretary of State that we can't have someone there who wants to do nation building abroad and regime change because it's extraordinarily expensive, but it also hasn't been good for national security.

-I I know what the Trump doctrine is because I kept asking him throughout the campaign what he wanted.
+I know what the Trump doctrine is because I kept asking him throughout the campaign what he wanted.

-And he doesn't want look, first of all, we can't fight wars anymore and ask Americans to fight, bleed, and die.
+Look, first of all, we can't fight wars anymore and ask Americans to fight, bleed and die like they did winning cities like Baghdad, Mosul, Ramadi, Tikrit and Fallujah.

-Like they did winning cities like Baghdad, Mosul, Ramadi, Tecrete, and Fellutia, only to pull out because Washington politicizes that war.
+only to pull out because Washington politicizes that war.

 And then after 5,000 people die, it ends up in the hands of ISIS.

-And then you if you're the father or mother of one of those kids, you have to say, why did we do that?
+And then if you're the father or mother of one of those kids, you have to say, why did we do that?

 So with that said, I don't think Washington has the stomach to do any of the above, so I agree with you.

-Yeah, and I think we have to learn from this is because see, this is still the debate in Syria.
+Yeah, and I think we have to learn from this is because, see, this is still the debate in Syria.

-Do we is our goal to topple Assad and get a new government, and what kind of government will it be?
+Is our goal to topple Assad and get a new government, and what kind of government will it be?

 You know, Hillary Clinton was a big proponent of this in Libya.